Frequently Asked Questions

 I have two small speakers (placed directly onto the floor, no trip-hazard stands) which I safely spread out, all wires tucked away, so that those residents closest to me, and those further away, all get the same soft gentle clear volume.

-Question: Why, in non-covid times, do you give out photo souvenirs?
+Question: Why do you give out photo souvenirs?

-Question: Why, in non-covid times, do you give out tambourines and maracas?
+Question: Why do you give out tambourines and maracas?

 Question: Why do you wear bright fancy costumes and hats?